-The U.S. Department of Agriculture estimates a middle-income family with a child born in 2012 can expect to spend about $301,970—adjusted for projected inflation—to raise a child to the age 17.¹ That’s over one and one-half times the median value of a home in the U.S.²
+The U.S. Department of Agriculture estimates a middle-income family with a child born in 2015 can expect to spend about $275,000 to raise that child to the age of 17.¹ That’s roughly equal to the median value of a new home in the U.S.²

 But before you throw your hands up in the air and send junior out looking for a job, you might consider a few strategies to help you prepare for the cost of higher education.